flecoqui/Windows10/Samples/SpeechToTextUWPSampleApp/README.md

 For continuous recording, you can define the two following parameters:

 1. The minimum average audio level necessary to trigger the recording, it's a value between 0 and 65535.
 By default the value is 300.
 You can tune this value after several microphone tests.
-2. The duration for the calculation of the average audio level.
+2. The duration in milliseconds for the calculation of the average audio level.
 With this parameter you define the period during which the average level is measured.
+By default the value is 1000 ms.

 ![](https://raw.githubusercontent.com/flecoqui/Windows10/master/Samples/SpeechToTextUWPSampleApp/Docs/levelduration.png).